anatman-org/prime/README.txt

 y03>06
 w(19>46)/(20/45)

-huang says,

-  The ideograph consists of two parts.
-  The upper part is a rising sun.

-  The Chinese say,

-    "The brilliant sun is growing upward
-    in the Eastern sky."
+huang says of 45, "Bringing Together",

+  at the top
+  there are two bundles of grasses

-  The lower image is the ideograph sheng, which provides the sound.
+  the lower part is the ideograaph zu providing the sound

-  traditionally

-    only this lower part
-    is used for the name of this gua

-  sheng was an ancient unit of measure for
-    grain [...bits, beads...] or
-    cloth [...fabric, manifold, space, structure...]

-  today,
-    one sheng is approximately one liter
+  zu means soldier
+it is part of a pun about men, you will see

 growing upward
 in volume